Get $10,000.00 in FREE Google advertising – each and every month – for qualified 501(c)3 nonprofits.

 - Branded words that you don’t own like “YouTube” or “Google” or names of newspapers or other organizations

 - Single-word keywords (excluding your own branded words, recognized medical conditions, and a small number of exception)

 - Note: terms with dashes, periods, or special characters are not treated as single-word keywords

 - Overly generic keywords like “free videos,” “e-books,” “today’s news,” “easy yoga,” “download games,” “job alert,” names of places, names of historical events/people

 - Keywords with a Quality Score of 1 or 2

 Ad Grantees found in violation of any of these guidelines are subject to removal from the program.
 Google reserves the right to grant or deny an organization’s application or participation at any time, for any reason, and to supplement or amend these eligibility guidelines at any time.
 Selections are made at Google’s sole discretion, and are not subject to external review.

 Any account found in violation of program policies is subject to automatic suspension without notification.

-For more information, visit Google Ad Grants Program Policies.
+For more information, visit Google and Bad of Google Ad Grants.